deathworlders/online/content/book/deathworlders/chapter-29-forges.md

 “How d’you figure that?”

 “She patched up that Delta dude, Coombes, down in Egypt long before I got there.
-He’d have died before I even arrived without her, and she did so good a job that all I had to do was fuckin’... tidy up.”
+He’d have died before I even arrived without her, and she did so good a job that all I had to do was fuckin’...tidy up.”

 “What about Major Jackson?”
 Martina pointed out.